kukuu/redux-react/app/README.md

 Changes made to the application state.
 An object with 2 keys.
 Type and paylaod

-Changes, and editing in the development environment comes with live reload!
+Editing in the development environment comes with live reload!

 # Calorie Converter